 - Current available routers are a bit behind the times

 - Users should be warned to enable the kill-switch to ensure that no DNS leaks occur

 - The kill-switch was so unstable we had to disable it.
 Which also meant we lost DNS leak protection.

 - It's a really expensive option compared to just buying the same router and flashing it yourself (despite the risk).

 The FlashRouters DD-WRT app is by far the easiest way to use a VPN on a router.
 Period.
 And, the global kill-switch exempted, it works well.
 Policy routing for hosts is also great in principle – if only we could find a website it works on that we want to use it for!

-The problems we had with the kill-switch are a complete bummer.
+The problems we had with the kill-switch are disappointing.
 We found it too unstable to use, a problem only compounded by the fact that we detected DNS leaks when the kill-switch wasn't enabled.